-Disruption within the supply chain has caused unpredictability in the availability of materials and this, coupled with new ways of working, have created an unprecedented situation for organisations.
+Disruption within the supply chain has caused unpredictability in the availability of materials and this, coupled with new ways of working, has created an unprecedented situation for many organisations.
 These dynamics mean that being tightly integrated with your supply chain has never been so important.
-While many suppliers have worked rigorously to meet the growing demands, businesses are having to prioritise their business activities with supplier management being a key focus.
+While many suppliers have worked rigorously to meet growing demands, businesses are having to prioritise their business activities with supplier management being a key focus.

-Efficient supply chains are essential to meeting the challenging needs of a business, customers and suppliers – something that becomes much easier with the right digital tools.
-Here are 9 ways you can boost the efficiency of your supply chain to ensure business continuity, meet growing demands and mitigate the impact of similar events in the future.
+Efficient supply chains are essential to meeting the challenging needs of a business, it’s customers and suppliers – something that becomes much easier with the right digital tools.
+Here are nine ways you can boost the efficiency of your supply chain to ensure business continuity, meet growing demands and mitigate the impact of similar events in the future.